Your Guide to the Best Holiday Shopping in Santa Barbara

 The Funk Zone

 We didn’t even cover shops in nearby Montecito, Carpinteria, or Summerland in putting together this guide for holiday shopping in Santa Barbara!
 So make sure you give yourself plenty of time for retail therapy when making your getaway reservation!
-And while you are here, make sure you take a look at our list of holiday events so that you can include them on your trip.
+And while you are here, look at our list of holiday events so you can include them on your trip.

 Leave a Reply